Skip to main content

 Subsequent climate treaties have similarly struggled to bend the curve of emissions.
 While corporate sustainability reports highlight various initiatives, the hard data shows that global fossil fuel extraction continues to increase annually, with pollution accelerating along an exponential curve.

-The rise of electric vehicles represents a fascinating case study in energy transitions.
+Electric vehicles are a good example of the tension here.
 While their efficiency is impressive—converting about 60% of electrical energy to power at the wheels compared to 20% for internal combustion engines—their overall impact on emissions has been limited because the energy used to manufacture and charge them often comes from fossil fuel sources.
-Nevertheless, they represent an important stepping stone toward a cleaner transportation future.
+They help more in places with cleaner grids, but they don’t change much if the electricity and supply chain are still dirty.

 Looking ahead, we might envision reaching a critical mass where renewable energy capacity begins to meaningfully displace fossil fuels.
 However, this optimistic scenario faces a significant economic challenge known as Jevons paradox: as alternative energy sources reduce overall energy costs, demand tends to increase in response, potentially offsetting efficiency gains.